T-Systems-MMS/phonebook/docs/pages/getting-started.md

  1. Install the current Version of
 	 - [Node LTS](https://nodejs.org/en/download/) and
 	 - [GIT](https://git-scm.com/downloads)
-2.  **Optional:** If you need to setup Proxies click follow the steps below.
+2.  **Optional:** If you need to setup Proxies follow the steps below.
 		*(You only need to setup proxies if you're behind a corporate proxy.)*
 ```bash
 npm config set proxy http://proxy.example.de:8080